emilytm/scrimba-mobile-ordering/readme.md

 # Mobile Ordering

-This mobile ordering app started as part of the 'Essential Javascript Concepts' module in Scrimba's Front-end Developer Career Path.
-We were given requirements and designs.
+I created as the solo project for the 'Essential Javascript Concepts' module of the Scrimba Front End Developer Career Path.
+Design and functionality requirements are from Scrimba.

 See this project live [here](https://dulcet-cendol-f1a005.netlify.app/).